wcanetti/pubsub-to-bq/README.md

 ### Streaming Inserts to BigQuery with Cloud Dataflow CUSTOM Job

+Prerequisite 1: Create a BigQuery table in the project and dataset of your preference named "customers_delta".
+Use the *schema_customers_delta.json* file attached to this project to set the schema to the created table using the option "edit as text".

+Prerequisite 2: Create a BigQuery table in the project and dataset of your preference named "products_delta".
+Use the *schema_products_delta.json* file attached to this project to set the schema to the created table using the option "edit as text".

 The JAVA code in this repository, resolves the constraints mentioned on the previous section.
 It allows to specify in the *configuration.properties file* in the resources subfolder of this project, the different tables (mapped 1:1 with topics in Cloud Pub/Sub), that we want to group and get changes for, in a single Dataflow job.
+You can list the desired number of tables, but please consider setting up the correct number of maximum dataflow workers and machine type, by taking in consideration the volume of data and the frequency of the changes.

+Below are the configuration file properties to be specified:

     project=<your GCP project>
     database_instance=<your database instance>